lowleveldesign/process-governor/README.md

   -c, --cpu=VALUE            If in hex (starts with 0x) it is treated as an
                                affinity mask, otherwise it is a number of CPU cores assigned to your app.
-  -r, --recursive            Apply limits to child processes too.
+  -r, --recursive            Apply limits to child processes too (will wait
+                               for all processes to finish).
       --newconsole           Start the process in a new console window.
       --nogui                Hide Process Governor console window (set always when installed as debugger).
   -p, --pid=VALUE            Attach to an already running process
-      --install              Installs procgov as a debugger for a specific process using Image File Executions.
+      --install              Install procgov as a debugger for a specific process using Image File Executions.
 DO NOT USE this option if the process you want to control starts child instances of itself (for example, Chrome).
+  -t, --timeout=VALUE        Kill the process (with -r, also all its
+                               children) if it does not finish within the specified time.
+Add suffix to define the time unit.
+Valid suffixes are: ms, s, m, h.
+      --process-utime=VALUE  Kill the process (with -r, also applies to its children) if it exceeds the given user-mode execution time.
+Add suffix to define the time unit.
+Valid suffixes are: ms, s, m, h.
+      --job-utime=VALUE      Kill the process (with -r, also all its children) if the total user-mode execution time exceed the specified value.
+Add suffix to define the time unit.
+Valid suffixes are: ms, s, m, h.
-      --uninstall            Uninstalls procgov for a specific process.
+      --uninstall            Uninstall procgov for a specific process.
       --debugger             Internal - do not use.
+  -v, --verbose              Show verbose messages in the console.
   -h, --help                 Show this message and exit -?
 Show this message and exit
 ```